Clinic Director: Steve Smith, Ph.D. (PSY 20096)

 Clinic Administrator: Dyan Wirt

 The Clinic Administrator manages the facilities and the administrative operations of the clinic, including reception, billing and accounting, electronic record-keeping and serves as the System Administrator for the clinic's EMR (Electronic Medical Record) software.
-The Clinic Administrator hires and supervises work-study student receptionists and provides ongoing guidance to student clinicians with regard to thier professional behavior and administrative activities in the clinic.
+The Clinic Administrator hires and supervises work-study student receptionists and provides ongoing guidance to student clinicians with regard to their professional behavior and administrative activities in the clinic.
 The Clinic Administrator serves as the clinic's Training and Compliance Officer and is responsible for coordinating and administering the clinic's Continuing Education Programs as well as ensuring compliance with HIPAA Policies and Practices.

 Faculty supervisors, who are generally licensed psychologists, provide training and supervision for the clinicians and offer direct services to clients on an as-needed basis.
 Faculty supervisors are responsible for the supervision of all first- and second-year clinicians and frequently supervise advanced students as well.
 In addition, faculty supervisors are available for consultation in emergencies and share responsibilities for providing clinical coverage with the Clinic Director.